bootstrap-vue/bootstrap-vue/src/components/form-datepicker/README.md

 If `<b-form-datepicker>` has a value set for the `name` prop, a hidden input will be created which will have its name attribute set to the value of the `name` prop, and the value attribute will be set to the selected date as a `YYYY-MM-DD` string.
-This will allow the `<b-form-date>` selected value to be submitted via native browser form submission.
+This will allow the `<b-form-datepicker>` selected value to be submitted via native browser form submission.

 ## Disabled and readonly states